 Daniel R. Christie, M.D.

-Daniel R. Christie, M.D., is subspecialty certified in Reproductive Endocrinology and Infertility, joined IVF FLORIDA Reproductive Associates in March 2010 to treat patients in our Miami office.
+Daniel R. Christie, M.D., is subspecialty certified in Reproductive Endocrinology and Infertility, joined IVF FLORIDA Reproductive Associates in March 2010 to treat patients in our Miami and Pembroke Pines offices.
 He completed his subspecialty fellowship training in Reproductive Endocrinology and Infertility at the University of Alabama at Birmingham in June 2008.

 Dr. Christie received his medical degree from the University of Louisville School of Medicine and completed his Residency in Obstetrics and Gynecology at the University of Florida in Gainesville.
 While there, he received the Berlex Laboratories' Teaching Resident Award and the Golden Apple Teaching Award.